TriumphLLC/Blend4Web/doc_src/materials.rst

     Disable rendering of this object.

 *Material > Rendering Options > Backface Culling*
-    When enabled, poligons’ back faces are not rendered by the engine.
+    When enabled, polygons’ back faces are not rendered by the engine.
 Enabled by default.

 *Material > Rendering Options > Wettable*
     Water wetting effect is activated for the material.